vals-productions/sqlighter/README.md

 Here I will show you how to inject platform specific implementations on application/activity initialization.

 One of the ways this might be done is by using singleton pattern.
-Code below is for Android, which should be converted to iOS with j2objc.
+Code below is for Android, which could/should be converted to iOS with j2objc.
 ``` java
 public class Bootstrap {
     private static Bootstrap instance;